ameli/manylinux-cuda/README.rst

 manylinux-cuda
 **************

-`manylinux <https://github.com/pypa/manylinux>`__ docker images featuring an installation of the **NVIDIA CUDA** compiler, runtime and development libraries, and the NVIDIA graphic driver, designed specifically for building Python wheels with a C++/CUDA backend.
+`manylinux <https://github.com/pypa/manylinux>`__ docker images featuring an installation of the **NVIDIA CUDA** compiler, runtime and development libraries, designed specifically for building Python wheels with a C++/CUDA backend.

 Download Images
 ===============